-Watch a hyperlapse of the world's oldest commissioned warship the USS Constitution "Old Ironsides" entering dry dock for a planned multi-year restoration.
-The critical restoration work will allow her to continue her mission for years to come.
+Watch a hyperlapse of the world's oldest commissioned warship the USS Constitution "Old Ironsides" entering dry dock for her recent multi-year restoration.
+The critical restoration work, just completed, will allow her to continue her mission for years to come.

 Watch America's Ship of State enter drydock.